Catalytic converters

 - One of them tackles nitrogen oxide pollution using

-a chemical reaction called reduction
+a chemical process called reduction

 (removing oxygen).
 This breaks up nitrogen oxides into nitrogen and